 PH.
 D. ANGELIKA ALEXANDROVNA EMELYANOVICH / LIC.
-SERGEY VITALIYVICH KOVAL PH.
+SERGEY VITALIYVICH KOVAL

+PH.
 D. YULIYA BORISOVNA KOLOZHVARI / PH.
 D. EVGENIA ALEKSEYEVNA KULYAGINA

-Manational the sumplies of each action the superfict of the second states of the se Vocational Institution x_3 - the number of schools where the vocational guidance was held this year monution x 4 - the number of schools where the vocational guidance was held last year y_1 - funds spent by the university to organize open days this year y_2 - funds spent by the university to organize open days last year y_3 - funds spent by the university to organize the vocational guidance this year y_4 - funds spent by the university to organize the vocational guidance work last year Secondary Advertising budget. x_5 - the number of university references in the media this input Marketing plan. year 01 \dot{x}6 - the number of university references in the media last year y5 - funds spent by the university on the promotion of educational services for main enrolment numbers (do not include the promotion of additional education services, etc.) this year y_6 - funds spent by the university on the promotion of educational services for main enrolment numbers (do not include the promotion of additional education services A selle stress for etc.) last year Initial output Applications for x_7 - the number of students enrolled in a university on admission to the state-budget form under the contract of educational university.
-Numbers of service this year x_8 - the number of students enrolled in a university on Numbers of competitors among state-budget form under the contract of educational applicants. service last year applicants. x_9 - the number of original documents presented for enrolment in the first wave the current year x{10} - the number of original documents presented for enrolment in the first wave the current year Secondary The image of the x 11 - rate of the university among Russian universities output university in the this year regional, Russian x 12 - rate of the university among Russian universities and international last year markets. x 13 - rate of university in international ranking this year x 14 - rate of university in international ranking last year Table 2
+Vocational x 3 - the number of schools where the vocational guidance Institution mstitution was held this year x 4 - the number of schools where the vocational guidance was held last year y 1 - funds spent by the university to organize open days this year y_2 - funds spent by the university to organize open days last year y 3 - funds spent by the university to organize the vocational guidance this year y 4 - funds spent by the university to organize the vocational guidance work last year Secondary Advertising budget. x 5 - the number of university references in the media this input Marketing plan. vear Input Marketing plan. x 6 - the number of university references in the media last Vear y_5 - funds spent by the university on the promotion of educational services for main enrolment numbers (do not include the promotion of additional education services, etc.) this year y 6 - funds spent by the university on the promotion of educational services for main enrolment numbers (do not include the promotion of additional education services etc.) last year Initial output Applications for x 7 - the number of students enrolled in a university on admission to the state-budget form under the contract of educational university. service this year Numbers of x_8 - the number of students enrolled in a university on competitors among state-budget form under the contract of educational applicants. service last year x 9 - the number of original documents presented for enrolment in the first wave the current year x 10 - the number of original documents presented for enrolment in the first wave the current year Secondary The image of the x 11 - rate of the university among Russian universities output university in the this year ' regional, Russian x 12 - rate of the university among Russian universities and international last year markets. x 13 - rate of university in international ranking this year x 14 - rate of university in international ranking last year 1 in the state of th